d1rk/shopware-with-nginx/README.md

 Also note that Shopware will not run faster with nginx.
 A properly configured apache webserver is in most cases as fast as nginx.

 ## Compatibility
-This configuration is tested with Shopware 5.1 or later and PHP-FPM 7.0.
+This configuration is tested with Shopware 5.1 or later, NGINX 1.10.3 and PHP-FPM 7.0.15.

 ## Installation